moebarox/credit-balance-bot/README.md

 ### Edit Billing

-Edit billing group detail
+Edit billing group detail.

 #### Options

-- `key` - Billing key
+- `key` - Billing key.
-- `newBillingDate` - New billing date
+- `newBillingDate` - New billing date.
+The scheduler will run on this date.
 - `newBillingAmount` - New billing amount.
 This is a group billing amount and will be divided by the number of members.

 #### Examples